dywa-varaprasad/pricingPanel/README.md

 # pricingPanel
-## This repo is made from a Udemy Course from Colt Steele
+## This repo is made from a Udemy Courses from Colt Steele
 ### credits to the Respective Owners